Implementing Optional Update Functionality in ASP.NET Core Web API

 try {

-// Theoretically, FromForm doesn't need to handle null, but we'll include it for completeness
+// Theoretically, FromForm does not need to handle null, but let's handle it anyway

 if (string.IsNullOrEmpty(valueStr)) {